 - Sitting & discussion group for people in recovery

 The proceeds from City Center’s biannual sales go to support Zen Center’s outreach activities to prisoners, to families in transition, to those in rehabilitation facilities, and other venues.

 The Zen Center Outreach Department, supported by volunteers, currently brings meals to residents of the Richardson Apartments in Hayes Valley.
 The residents of the apartments are formerly homeless individuals who have conditions (physical or psychiatric) for which they require assistance to live independently.

 Those who are interested in participating can contact the Volunteer and Outreach Coordinator, Jeffrey Schneider.
 He may be reached at either 415.354.0361 or by email at email@example.com.

 Zen Center organizes field trips and other events for children and families in neighborhood transitional housing.
 Volunteers with ideas, energy, transportation, talents, and/or planning skills are warmly invited to get involved.
 Contact the Outreach office at firstname.lastname@example.org or at 415.354.0361.

 Zen Center Prison Program

 Prison Correspondence: City Center matches prisoners who wish to discuss their Buddhist practice with volunteer pen pals.
-Participants need not have learning in Buddhist scholastics; merely a compassionate heart, a wish to be of service, and about half an hour a month.
+We are looking for people with an established practice, an understanding of basic Buddhist teachings, and about half an hour a month.
 All mail comes through the Zen Center office and it's possible for penpals to use a pseudonym to protect their anonymity.
 In addition, there is a fund to send Buddhist books to prisoners at no cost to the pen pal.
 Guidelines, a sample first letter and on-going support are provided.